 Ingrid Guyon is a photographer, filmmaker and participatory visual media practitioner passionate advocate of a better world through community engagement and self-representation.
 In 2009, she established Fotosynthesis, a social enterprise that specialises in participatory photography, with the aim to encourage social inclusion, empathy, self-development and participation through photography and to keep traditional and experimental photography processes alive.

-As the founding and Executive Director of Fotosynthesis, she has 10 years experience in implementing participatory media projects in London and internationally within the education, museums and development sectors.
-She is also commissioned by international NGOs, cultural institutions and companies as a photographer and film-maker specialising in ethical photography, comms, portraiture, events and reportage.
-She is also an associate of Insightshare, a leading company in participatory video and a representative of the Photography Ethics Centre.
+As the founding and Executive Director, she has 10 years experience in implementing participatory media projects in London and internationally within the education, museums and development sectors.
+She is also commissioned by international NGOs, cultural institutions and companies as a photographer and film-maker specialising in ethical photography, communications, portraiture, events and reportage.
+She is also an associate of Insightshare, a leading company in participatory video.

 Recently, she has been using photography and filmmaking as tools for peacebuilding and reconciliation and make visible the untold stories of the Colombian conflict but also of the resilience of the Colombians women in Colombia and in the diaspora.

-LIFT Festival, Insightshare, Museum of London, United States Institute of Peace, Conciliation Resource, International Catalan Institute of Peace, Unicef Spain, Latin American Women's Rights Services, Southbank Centre, The Children's Society, Southbank University, London Borough Councils of Camden, Islington and Lambeth, Refugee Youth, Jesuit Refugee Services UK, Latin Elephant.
+LIFT Festival, Museum of London, United States Institute of Peace, Conciliation Resource, International Catalan Institute of Peace, Unicef Spain, Jesuit Refugee Services UK, Latin Elephant, Latin American Women's Rights Services, Southbank Centre, The Children's Society, various London Borough Councils, Refugee Youth

 I was born in Chalon sur Saone where Nicephore Niepce took his first picture and was raised in Arles, South of France so I guess I was meant to be a photographer!
 My dad would always sit down with me and my sister to look at the 1935's priceless photo album of the travels that my grand father did while working in the submarines in Asia.